ULL-ESIT-DSI-1819/dsi-1819/_includes/event-loop.md

 {% include image.html url="/dsi-1819/assets/images/event-loop.png" description="<i>There’s an endless loop, when JavaScript engine waits for tasks, executes them and then sleeps waiting for more tasks</i>" %}

+When JS uns in the browser:

+*   Rendering never happens while the engine executes a task.
+Doesn’t matter if the task takes a long time.
+Changes to DOM are painted only after the task is complete.
+*   If a task takes too long, the browser can’t do other tasks, process user events, so after a time it raises an alert like **Page Unresponsive** suggesting to kill the task with the whole page.
+That happens when there are a lot of complex calculations or a programming error leading to infinite loop.

 * Your JavaScript code runs single threaded.
 There is just one thing happening at a time.
     * Pay attention to how you write your code and avoid anything that could block the thread, like synchronous network calls or long loops.
     * In most browsers there is an event loop for every browser tab, to avoid a web page with heavy processing to block your entire browser.
-    * Web Workers run in their own event loop as well
+    * **Web Workers** run in their own event loop as well

 Quote from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop#Runtime_concepts):